 I’m kind of laughing a bit as I write a recipe for this or for any Mashed Potatoes.
-I mean, I just grew up knowing how to make them and in my younger years, never really thought about all the details, proportions or any hints to make them better.
+I mean, I just grew up knowing how to make them.
+I guess I just saw them made enough it was a no brainer.
+In my younger years, I never really thought about all the details, proportions or any hints to make them better.
 Times have changed, though, and these potatoes upped my Mashed Potato game and will do the same for you.

 About Best Company Mashed Potatoes:

 When company comes or a Holiday rolls around (are you getting psyched for Thanksgiving?) that’s the time to pull out all the stops.
 That’s when you want the uber creamy, silky mashed potatoes with just the right amount of heft that is going to drive people nuts and have them coming back for seconds!
-Now that I think about it, you might want to double the recipe!
+You might want to double the recipe!

-I think my recipe for Best Company Mashed Potatoes came about from a Cook’s Illustrated recipe.
+I think this started out as a Cook’s Illustrated recipe.
 It kinda rocked my world.
 I went from making mashed potatoes and adding more butter or more dairy, a bit at a time until I got the potatoes right to a no fuss, no fiddle perfect every time mashed potato.
 And who needs to be worried about getting your mashed potatoes just right when your company is on hand and there’s more to be done than just the potatoes?

-Not only are these Best Company Mashed Potatoes perfect every time, but they’re also just so darned delicious!
-They’re like scrape the pot delish.
+These are perfect every time and just so darned delicious!
+Like scrape the pot delish.
 And yes, I use the cream option in the recipe when I make these for any special occasion.
 And I keep saying “I” but over the years, my son, Kraig, has taken over the Mashed Potato duty while I concentrate on getting the rest of the dinner ready!
 He’s a master at it, but if you’re going to “outsource” explain how the potatoes should be handled before all the last minute dinner preparations get underway.
 Most people will overwork the potatoes, trying to do the best job possible, but mashed potatoes need a light hand.

 Preparing the Potatoes for Best Company Mashed Potatoes:

-You want to choose your potatoes wisely for the Best Company Mashed Potatoes.
-I prefer Russets over any potato but sometimes I’ll make these with Yukon Golds.
-And treat those potatoes well, too, throughout the process.
+You want to choose your potatoes wisely.
+I go for Russets but now and then I’ll use Yukons.
+Treat those potatoes well, too, throughout the process.
 Peel the potatoes, then drop in water to prevent discoloration, and if you want, do that the night before and refrigerate.
 Don’t cut them yet, though.
 You’ll do that right before you put them in the pot to cook.

 When ready to cut, larger chunks are better than smaller, even though they take a minute or two longer to cook, but not too large because then the outside edges of the potato pieces get done before the center is soft.
 About a good 2 to 2 1/2 inches is just right.
 Start the potatoes out in cold, salted water and the cooking will be more even, and never overcook your potatoes or they’ll be watery and gummy and you’ll notice the difference in your final mash.
 You should be able to pierce the potatoes with a knife and have just the slightest bit of resistance.